Troubleshooting: Scanner - How to clean your Fujitsu scanner

 Context: This step cleans the important parts inside the scanner: the glass, the different wheels aka rollers, and the sensors to remove any black residue.

-This video is an example of how to clean the parts inside your scanner:
+This video is an example of how to clean the inside of the scanner:

 https://www.youtube.com/watch?v=MDx-XgQhmUc

-- Important: After cleaning, confirm that all pieces are properly re-attached.
+• Important: After cleaning, confirm that all pieces are properly re-attached and closed.
 Otherwise, paper jams or other feeding errors may occur.

 5. Run a scanner test: